josdejong/mathjs/test-tree-shaking/README.md

 Starting points in the API design are:

-- We want to embrace pure functions over the old, monolithic, stateful instance.
+- We want to embrace pure functions over a monolithic, stateful instance.
-- Layered API: Open up low level factory functions, but also offer ready-made functions out of the box.
+- We want a layered API: offer ready-made functions out of the box, but also allow using low level factory functions.
-- As little magic as possible, give the user full control.
+- We want the API to be easy to understand and remember.
-- Should be easy to understand and remember.
+- We want as little magic as possible, give the user full control.
-- Allow picking just the functions that you actually use.
+- We want to be able to pick just the functions that you actually use.
-- Allow picking just the data types that you use.
+- We want to be able to pick just the data types that you use.

 ## Concepts